 After graduating from high school, Andrew withdrew from the horse world for 5 years including a gap year and 4 years at Colby College in Waterville, Maine.
 During those years, he maintained no horses in training only catch riding infrequently.
 Rather, he dedicated himself to being a full-time student while still juggling competitive mountain biking, long distance riflery, and downhill skiing.
 While his skills in computer science earned him a research grant in robotics culminating in co-authoring a paper and presenting in Seoul, Korea, his attachment to the horse world won him back.
 He graduated from Colby in 2009 and regained his riding fitness and eye by working for Stephanie Simmonds, his previous private trainer then running her own training stable.
 In 2010 he hired out to Lauren Hough for the Winter Wellington Circuit after which he set off to Europe to be a working student in Alan Waldman’s stable in Putten, The Netherlands.
 His intention had been to stay for 3 months only but he renewed for another term.
 With support and encouragement from Alan, early in 2011 he opened up his own business reclaiming the name of SHALANNO FARMS.
 By the summer of 2013, Andrew had completed the construction of his own 8 horse stable next to his previous employer and mentor, now friend and business colleague.

-For the future, Andrew sees himself as competing predominantly in Europe with winters in Wellington.
+For the future, Andrew sees himself competing the summer season in Europe and the winter circuit in Wellington.
 His ambition remains the same - to earn the right to represent America in National teams on the Championship level.
 As he says, “I am American, after all!”